Welcome to the Student Government Association (SGA) Webpage!

 - Drop the form off to the Student Activities Office (minimally 3 weeks prior to your event) for their review and recommendation to the Student Government Association.
 Your request must be submitted at latest by 11:30 AM Monday morning to be read the next day.

 - Student Government Association will subsequently review and listen to a representative from your organization describe the request at their campus wide meeting (minimally two weeks prior to your event) held every Tuesday, at 11:30 AM in Wick Center room 113-115.

 - Meet with the correct Student Activities Representative to place orders through Purchasing, Food Services, Maintenance, AV, Business Office check requests, etc.

 - NOTE: This process should begin many weeks or even months prior to your event; listed above are minimal time requirements for your request to even be considered.

 Conference Funding Policy

 Student organizations who are currently recognized by the Student Government Association (SGA) are able to apply for funding for conference attendance, travel, and lodging.
 All requests must be formally submitted one (1) month prior to departure date.
 The organization will then need to attend a Student Government Association budget hearing to defend the proposed funding request.
-If approved by the Executive board, a student representative from the attending organization must meet with the Coordinator for Student Organizations to finalize the details of the funding.
+If approved by the Executive board, a student representative from the attending organization must meet with an employee in the Student Activities Office to finalize the details of the funding.

 It is the responsibility of the organization receiving conference funding to hand in all receipts documenting the expenses within one week of returning from the conference in order to process reimbursement.
 Reimbursement cannot be made without proper receipts from conference expenses, including: the date of purchase, amount spent, and name of the establishment.